Kequc/kequtest/readme.md

 ## Uncache

-Clear a module from node's cache using `util.uncache(target)` causing it to load next time it's required.
+Clear a module from Node's cache using `util.uncache(target)` causing it to load next time it's required.

 ## Eslint